Knut Skaaluren

 Knut Skaaluren (11 October 1916 - 4 March 1996) was a Norwegian shipbuilder and politician for the Centre Party.

 He was educated at Bergen Technical School.
 His shipyard Skaalurens Skibsbyggeri in Rosendal built a number of different vessels, though wooden boats were discontinued in 1955 and fishing vessels were discontinued in 1969.
 After that, the shipyard mainly built car ferries.
 It was a family company started by his great-grandfather Tørris Skaaluren in the 1850s; in 1974 it became a limited company and in the early 1980s, Knut's son who was also named Tørris Skaaluren took over.

-Knut Skaaluren served on Kvinnherad municipal council from 1951 to 1971, serving as mayor from 1960 to 1963.
+Knut Skaaluren served on the municipal council for Kvinnherad Municipality from 1951 to 1971, serving as mayor from 1960 to 1963.
 He served as a deputy representative to the Parliament of Norway from Hordaland during the terms 1961–1965 and 1965–1969.
 In total he met during 52 days of parliamentary session.

 He sat on a number of local and regional boards and committees, mainly in the shipbuilding industry as well as the banking sector.
-He was chairman of the board of Hardanger Sunnhordlandske Dampskipsselskap, a board member of Det Norske Luftfartsselskap and supervisory coucil member of SAS.
+He was chairman of the board of Hardanger Sunnhordlandske Dampskipsselskap, a board member of Det Norske Luftfartsselskap and supervisory council member of SAS.
 He died in March 1996 at the age of 79.